kinotto/geonames.js/README.md

 - **Porting to es6 sintax and transpiring to es5**
 - **Added yarn and web pack**
 - **Split build in two different files for node and browser environments**
-- **fix major error on browser**
+- **fix major error on browser that was preventing the library to work**
-- **Removed callback based api call now is only promised based**
+- **Removed callback based api call now the library is promised based**
-- **If you're coming from a previous version, the upgrade is not breaking you should still keep your production code as it is except if you were using the callback back mechanism rather then the promise one.**
+- **If you're coming from a previous version, the upgrade is not breaking you should still keep your production code as it is except if you were using the callback mechanism rather then the promise one.**

-geonames.js depends on a native ES6 Promise implementation to be supported.
-If your environment doesn't support ES6 Promises, you can <a href="https://github.com/stefanpenner/es6-promise">polyfill</a>